zanxj/Vimrc/README.md

-# Vimrc-for-Linux
+# Vimrc

-A simple vim configuratn file, no plugioins.
+A simple vim configuration for Linux, no plugins.

 # Install